SD123456789/IP-search_within_ACpolicy/README.md

   -f FMC, --fmc FMC     IP of FMC
   -i SEARCH, --search SEARCH
-                        IP that is being searched for -e, --expanded        If this flag is used, output the entire rule instead of just the rule name.
+                        IP that is being searched for -c, --compacted       If this flag is used, output just the rule name.
+  -e, --expanded        If this flag is used, output the entire rule.
   ```

 You can use the [FMC sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/1228cb22-b2ba-48d3-a70a-86a53f4eecc0?diagramType=Topology) or the Firepower Management Center [API Learning Labs](https://developer.cisco.com/learning/lab/firepower-restapi-101/step/1) if you need to access an FMC.